 Puno is mostly about Lake Titicaca for many travelers, but what they don’t know is that there are several pre-Columbian attractions and other natural wonders worth visiting.
 The small town of Pukara holds an ancient settlement from an important civilization of the Andean highlands.

-The site is composed of two parts, one potentially dedicated to religious purposes and other that may have served as a residential area.
+The site is composed of two parts, one potentially dedicated to religious purposes and another that may have served as a residential area.
 If you’d like to know more about this impressive pre-Inca settlement, here we’ll tell you everything about it!

 As we mentioned before, the Pukara culture originated between the 1400 and 550 B.C.
-They developed a distinctive sculpture and pottery style that distinguished from the rest but also influenced the artistic expression of the succeeding civilizations.
+They developed a distinctive sculpture and pottery style that distinguished them from the rest but also influenced the artistic expression of the succeeding civilizations.

 The strategic position of this settlement allowed them to control the prosperous lands around the lake, but also the occidental zone of the Andean highlands.
-This ancient structure was built around 200 A.C. it has an extension of 4km2 and is located 106 kilometers away from the Folkloric Capital of Peru.
+This ancient structure was built around 200 A.C.
+It has an extension of 4 km2 and is located 106 kilometers away from the Folkloric Capital of Peru

 As we mentioned before, the site is composed of two areas, one with monumental characteristics intended for ceremonial purposes and another with rudimentary residential structures.